rgrace/viz/funnel.md

 **How it works**

 Create a look with one measure and one dimension.
-The sort is important, typically sort the measure DESC as the funnel follows this direction.
+The sort is important, typically sort the measure descending as the funnel follows this direction.

 **Settings**